undert03/vera-blueiris/README.md

 - PTZ Function
 - MJPEG Stream URL
 - Username & Password Support
+- Option to Switch Motion Controls to Preset
+- Option to Switch Zoom to Preset
+- Option to for Horizontal Control Reverse
+- Option to for Vertical Control Reverse

 Requirements
 -----------

-Blue Iris system running with cameras configured in blue iris
+Blue Iris system running with cameras configured in blue iris along with blue iris webserver configured and running on local network.

 Install Video
 -----------